wazuh/wazuh-documentation/source/ossec_rule_set.rst

 * **Other folders**
    Each folder represents new rules and decoders for software/services (NetScaler, Puppet, etc) created or collected by Wazuh.
 Remember that these rules are not included in OSSEC by default.

 Choose the rule you would like to install and follow the instructions given in the file *instructions.md*.
-This file usually looks like the below instructions:
+This file usually contains the following instructions:

 **Rules from OSSEC folder:** ::